GeauxWeisbeck4/andrews-logseq-graph/pages/5 Designing Algorithms.md

 		- ### Summing Ranges by Precomputing Bottom Up Dp
 			- You could use an internal cache to precompute all the values (partial) and all queries would be O(1)
 			- We're using a closure for the partial array initialized in an immediately invoked function expression IIFE.
+			- Trying two different ways to approach this problem has eventually gotten us to an O(1) runtime.